nlherzog/Biophysical-Tracking/README.md

   combine_pre-post is a python script used to combine the pre-TFH and post-TFH images into one timelapse for artificial condensate analysis

-  further_GEMs is a python script used to extract angle distributions, step-size distributions, and alpha vs. logD plots from QC'd GEMSpa output (based on scripts from David Duran)
+  further_GEMs is a python script used to extract angle distributions, step-size distributions, and alpha vs. logD plots from QC'd GEMSpa output for an individual experiment (based on scripts from David Duran)

+  joined is a python script that creates a filtered list of which trajectories from which batch-tracking files correspond to the ROIs identified in QC'd GEMSpa output for an individual experiment (this is needed for Advanced_Microrheology_analyses in MATLAB)

-  msd_vs_tau is a python script used to extract msd vs. tau plots on a particular group from QC'd GEMSpa output (based on scripts from David Duran)
+  msd_vs_tau is a python script used to extract msd vs. tau plots on a particular group from QC'd GEMSpa output for an individual experiment (based on scripts from David Duran)

+  Multiple_angles is a python script used to extract the angle distributions for each group across multiple GEM experiments

+  angle_dist_stats is a python script for statistical analysis of angle distribution output from Multiple_angles

+  Multiple_ss is a python script used to extract the step size distributions for each group across multiple GEM experiments

   Multiple_a-logD is a python script used to generate .csvs and preliminary plots for alpha vs. logD as comparisons between groups across multiple experiments